chapmancbVCU/chappy-php/docs/database_seeders.md

 php console make:seeder Contacts
 ```

-will result in a new file called ContactsTableSeeder being created at ```database\seeders\```.
+will result in a new file called ContactsTableSeeder being created at `database/seeders/`.
 The resulting template file is shown below.

 ```php
 namespace Database\Seeders;